justingeorge12/VRV-security/README.md

 This project is a Role-Based Access Control (RBAC) system designed to provide administrators with a secure, intuitive, and feature-rich dashboard for managing users, roles, and permissions within an application.
 It aims to streamline the process of assigning roles, defining permissions, and maintaining overall control of user access levels in a scalable and user-friendly way.

 # work flow
-ADMIN
+ADMIN /n
-admin can add, edit role
+admin can add, edit role \n
 admin can add, edit, block users based on role admin can add product